-Figure 73.
+Figure 61.
 The page for creating a new Static IP connection.
 The General settings section.

-Parameter Parameter Description General settings Interface A physical or virtual interface to which the new connection will be assigned.
+Parameter Description General settings Interface A physical or virtual interface to which the new conne assigned.
 Name A name for connection for easier identification.
 Enable Select the checkbox to enable the connection.
 Direction The direction of this connection.